WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 				<br>
 				Adds Hermit Crabs to the spawn pool.<br>
 				<br>
-				On Commencement, all monsters can spawn as Perfected.<br>
+				On Commencement, monsters can spawn as Perfected instead of regular elites.<br>
+				On Void Locust, monsters can spawn as Voidtouched.<br>
+				-Both have a small chance to happen on any stage.<br>
+				Halcyon Shrines will spawn a random monster instead of Golems.<br>
 				<br>
-				monsters with skins will have a random skin per stage.
+				Monsters with skins will have a random skin per stage.
 (Titan, Golem, etc.)<br>
 				Evens out the enemy categories for better balance.<br>
 				<br>
 			</td>